i3wgnit/evm-asm/README.md

 The original code comes from [Harsh Vakharia](https://github.com/harshjv/).

-The `manOP` code took me about 30 minutes to optimize (after spending a while reading the yellow paper and asking people around).
+The *manOP.rkt* code took me about 30 minutes to optimize .
+> This does not account for the time I spent reading the *Ethereum* yellow paper nor me asking people around.

 The syntax is LLL-like, yet not really at the same time.
 You can either call this the `evm assebmler` or just `Ting` (my name).